Vaibhav-972/Sports-shop-website/README.md

-Sports shop website usin g J-querry libarary  dashboard , using HTML,CSS and Javascript used local storage to save data
+Sports shop website using J-querry libarary  dashboard , using HTML,CSS and Javascript used local storage to save data